getify/foi-lang/README.md

 * **Side Effects** Since there are no mutable values in **Foi**, the most common type of (in-program) side effect (bug!) in programming is completely impossible.

+    In-program *side effects* come in two forms:

-    The only possible in-program *side effect* is re-assignment of a variable (which is actually rarely the source of bugs, despite popular claims to the contrary). **Foi** allows such re-assignments, unlike many languages (especially FP languages) that have forms like `const` to disallow re-assignment.
+        - Re-assignment of a variable (which is actually rarely the source of bugs, despite popular claims to the contrary). **Foi** allows such re-assignments, unlike many languages (especially FP languages) that have forms like `const` to disallow re-assignment.

     However, these re-assignment side effects must be declared if they cross a function boundary (via closure).
 You do so in the function signature, via the `:over` clause: